SeLite/SeLite.github.io/SelBlocksGlobal.md

 ## Try/catch suppresses error and timeout counts ##
 `try...catch` suppresses counts and some logs for errors, failures of asserts/verifications and timeouts.
 [Scripts][script] can verify that custom [commands][command] fail or time out as expected (and if they fail or time out, the script succeeds; on the other hand, if the command succeeds, the test script fails).

+# Selenium.download
+If you use Windows, see [ThirdPartyIssues](ThirdPartyIssues) > [Backslashes get reduced to half](https://github.com/SeleniumHQ/selenium/issues/2215).

+# Productivity tips

-# Selenese accessors in Javascript expressions
+## Selenese accessors in Javascript expressions
-You may combine `getEval`, `promise`, `if`, `while` and other commands that evaluate Javascript, with Selenese accessors.
+You may combine `getEval` (and its derivatives), `promise`, `if`, `while` and other commands that evaluate Javascript, with Selenese accessors.
 For example:

 ```
 if | !selenium.isVisible( 'id=pmf-navbar-collapse' )